 Churches can be penalized if the Social Security number they report on a Form 1099-NEC is incorrect, unless they have exercised "due diligence."
-A church will be deemed to have exercised due diligence if it has self-employed persons provide their Social Security numbers using Form W-9.
-It is a good idea for churches to present self-employed workers (e.g., guest speakers, contract laborers) with a Form W-9, and to backup withhold unless the worker returns the form.
+A church will be deemed to have exercised due diligence if it has independent contractors provide their Social Security numbers using Form W-9.
+It is a good idea for churches to present independent contractors (e.g., guest speakers, contract laborers) with a Form W-9, and to backup withhold unless the worker returns the form.
 The church should retain each Form W-9 to demonstrate its due diligence.

 All taxes withheld through backup withholding must be reported to the IRS on Form 945.
-Form 945 for 2023 must be filed with the IRS by January 31, 2024.
-However, if you made deposits on time in full payment of the taxes for the year, you may file the return by February 12, 2024.
+Form 945 for 2024 must be filed with the IRS by January 31, 2025.
+However, if you made deposits on time in full payment of the taxes for the year, you may file the return by February 10, 2025.

-❖ KEY POINT: Many times churches will host guest speakers or other workers from other countries.
+SEEY POINT: Many times, churches will host guest speakers or other workers from other countries.
 Nonresident aliens are not taxed in the same manner as US citizens.
 While they are not subject to the above rules, they are subject to other mandatory reporting and withholding rules.
 Prior to making payments, churches should seek professional assistance in determining the applicable reporting and withholding rules for payments made to workers from other countries.